 Pine Ridge Campground

-155 sites; sixty-five with hookups and two with wheelchair accessibility.
-It’s on the shores of Lake Itasca.
+Pine Ridge Campground is equipped with 155 sites, 65 with hookups, and two with wheelchair accessibility.
+Rigs up to 60 feet can be accommodated here.
+Its scenic location on the shores of Lake Itasca makes if a favorite amongst RV campers.
+During peak season, guests can use the dump station at Bear Paw campground, and during the off-season, there is one available off of the winter access road in Pine Ridge Campground.
 Flush toilets are available in the summer, and chemical toilets are available in the winter.
-Like Bear Paw, it's a forested site, with if anything even heavier forest cover than the other campground.
-Tall trees provide both shade a privacy, and while you won't get much of a view from these campsites, you'll enjoy the feeling of being in the forest.
+Like Bear Paw, it's a forested campground, with even heavier forest cover than the other.
+Tall trees provide both shade and privacy, and while you won't get much of a view from these campsites, you'll enjoy the feeling of being in the forest.
+The campground is open from May to October, and reservations can be made up to a year in advance.

 There are eleven places where backcountry camping is allowed.
 Each area has a fire ring and a pit toilet.